 So, How do motorcycle disk locks work?
 Motorcycle disk locks are small but sturdy locks that attached to your motorcycle’s disk brakes rotor.
 The U-shaped lock will slip over the disk and the pin will be inserted into a rotor vent hole and locked into place.
 The lock will prevent the wheel from turning by hitting the brake caliper or wheel forks.
 But, will a disk lock really keep your bike from being stolen?

-No type of lock or theft prevention system is a 100% guarantee that your bike will never be stolen.
+No type of motorcycle lock or theft prevention system is a 100% guarantee that your bike will never be stolen.
 Thieves are smart and tricky.
-If they really want your bike and the have the resources to snatch it, they will find a way.
+If they really want your bike and they have the resources to snatch it, they will find a way, even if it has a motorcycle lock.
 But, there are things you can do to make it more difficult, especially for the opportunistic thief who’s looking for an easy score.

 What is a Disk Lock?

 All disk locks look very similar.
-The are made of heavy, hardened steel and generally have a long, thin opening that will slide onto your brake disk with just a little wiggle room.
-They will include some kind of lock that opens and closes with a key.
-This lock moves the pin in and out allowing you to install it and remove it from the brake disk rotor.
-To install it on the bike:
+A disk lock is made of heavy, solid steel and generally have a long, thin opening that will slide onto your brake disk with just a little wiggle room.
+Disk locks will include some kind of disc lock that opens and closes with a key.
+This lock moves the pin in and out allowing you to install the disk lock and remove the disk lock from the brake disk rotor.
+To install a disk lock on the bike: